helidon-io/helidon/declarative/README.md

 ### Configuration
 There is no global configuration for generated validation interceptors.

+For HTTP endpoints, `helidon-webserver-validation` maps `ValidationException` to HTTP 400.
+This feature is enabled by default and can be disabled with `server.features.validation.enabled=false`.

 For declarative gRPC server endpoints, `helidon-webserver-grpc-validation` adds a server-side status mapper.
 It is discovered from the classpath and enabled by default, is configured under `grpc.grpc-services.validation`, and can be disabled with: